-VART 3226 Relief and Intaglio Printmaking (3,4,0) (E) Prerequisite: VART 2225 Experimental Illustration
+VART 3226 Relief and Intaglio Printmaking (3,4,0) (E) Prerequisite: VART 2225 Experimental Illustration or VART 2226 Design for Hypermedia

 Relief and intaglio printmaking in a way relate to each other like additive and subtractive approaches in sculpture: in relief printing some parts of a given matrix are removed to form an image.
 Ink is applied to the remaining surface areas, and from there directly transferred onto paper.
 Intaglio printing does exactly the reverse: again some parts of a given matrix are removed, however then the ink is applied into the newly created "gaps" of the surface and then transferred from there to the paper.